Really? Gin and tonic cake – good for you? Except of course it could make you slightly tipsy and put you on a bit of a sugar high…

 - Stir through the juice of 1 lemon and about 4 shots (100ml or so) of gin.

-- Pour into a lined tin of about 9 by 6 inches.
+- Pour into a tin, lined with baking paper, of about 9 by 6 inches.

 - Bake in the centre of the oven for 45 minutes, or until the cake passes the knife test.